Cinema

 CINE 332 Representation and Narration of Sexuality in Hollywood Cinema (Units: 3)

-Prerequisites: Restricted to upper-division Cinema majors and minors and Human Sexuality Studies minors; CINE 200*, CINE 211*, and CINE 212* or equivalents with grades of C or better; or consent of the instructor.
+Prerequisites: Restricted to upper-division Cinema majors and minors and Human Sexuality Studies minors; CINE 200*, and CINE 211* or CINE 212* or equivalents with grades of C or better; or permission of the instructor.

 (This course is offered as CINE 332 and SXS 332.
 Students may not repeat the course under an alternate prefix.)